pmb59/neMeRIP-seq/README.md

 # m6A
-Code used for neMeRIP-seq data analysis in Bertero et al.
+Code and pseudocode used for neMeRIP-seq data analysis in Bertero et al.